 Working with Producers to Markets Alliance

 USAID’s PMA program began working with the association earlier this year, after recognizing the group's standing in the community and their willingness to adopt new technologies.
-Together, PMA and ASOAVANZAR members are leading infrastructure projects that have so far paved 25 kilometers of dirt roads and improved irrigation ditches to reduce flooding, benefiting more than 3,100 producers in the area.
+Together, PMA and ASOAVANZAR members are leading infrastructure projects along 25 kilometers of dirt roads that have improved irrigation to reduce flooding, benefiting more than 3,100 producers in the area.

 Ease of transport is critical for the community's farmers who use this road to get their produce to market.
 The Florida farmers are high-volume producers, with average weekly yields of 10 tons of bananas, 10 tons of coffee, half a ton of raspberries, 250 pounds of strawberries, 7 tons of other fruit and vegetables, 300 eggs, and 500 liters of milk.